 As luck would have it, NIH (National Institutes of Health, Bethesda, Maryland) was doing a clinical trial of Cushing’s.
 I live in the same area as NIH so it was not too inconvenient but very scary at first to think of being tested there.
 At that time I only had a choice of NIH, Mayo Clinic and a place in Quebec to do this then-rare pituitary surgery called a Transsphenoidal Resection.

 My husband asked my endo if it were his wife, if he would recommend this surgery.
 The endo responded that he was divorcing his wife – he didn’t care what happened to her.
 Oh, my!

 I chose NIH – closest and free.
 After I was interviewed by the doctors there, I got a letter that I had been accepted into the clinical trial.

 The night before I was admitted, I signed my will.
-I was sure I was going to die at NIH.
+I was sure I was going to die there.
 If not during testing, as a result of surgery.
-The scary this is that I didn’t really care.
-I’d rather take this chance than continue to live with Cushing’s.

 The first time I was there was for 6 weeks as an inpatient.
-More of the same tests, except for one that they don’t do anymore.
-I guess it didn’t really work for Cushing’s.
+More of the same tests.

 My first roommate was a nurse.
 She spent the entire first night screaming in pain.
 I was very glad when they moved me to a new room!